Oil painting projects

 Please note: We offer a wide variety of financial support to make courses affordable.
 Just visit our online Help Center for more information on a range of topics including fees, online learning and FAQs.

 What is the course about?

 The tutor will present three broad themes, each one linked to the rich and varied physical qualities of the medium.
 Students will interpret and express a personal response to each themed painting project, and take inspiration from a range of contemporary and traditional artists.
-These projects will feed into their final painting in week 4.
+These projects will feed into a final painting.

 What will we cover?